-Apple Creek DivisionThe Apple Creek Division differs from other areas of the Refuge in that hunting is permitted in accordance with Illinois state hunting seasons and regulations.
+Apple Creek DivisionThe Apple Creek Division, in Greene County, IL, differs from other areas of the Refuge in that hunting is permitted in the whole division in accordance with Illinois state hunting seasons and regulations.
 Big game hunting, migratory bird hunting, upland game hunting and sport fishing are all allowed on the Apple Creek Division.

 Clarksville Island DivisionTake a drive to the city of Clarksville, MO this winter to view bald eagles on the refuge's Clarksville Island.
 Park at the city boat ramp and watch eagles across the river catching fish and perching in the trees on the island.

 If using a GPS to navigate to the refuge you will need to use a different address than our mailing address.
 Enter 1 Hagen Rd, Brussels, IL.
 When you arrive at Hagen road follow the signs to the refuge.
 GPS Coordinates for the refuge headquarters are 38°56'9.31"N 90°32'29.35"W.

 From Alton, Illinois: Travel west 17 miles on Highway 100 (passing through the town of Grafton), then cross the Illinois River using the Brussels Ferry.
 Continue 4 miles, then turn right onto Hagen Road, following signs to the Refuge headquarters.
 There is no fee for the Brussels Ferry, which is operated 24 hours per day by the Illinois Department of Transportation.
 When Brussels Ferry is closed see *.